Art imitates nature as well as it can, as a pupil follows his master; thus it is a sort of grandchild of God.—Dante, 1315

 © 1995 by Robert Towne.
 Used with permission of Grove/Atlantic, Inc.

-From “On Moving Pictures.”
-Towne in 1971 declined Robert Evans’ offer of $175,000 to adapt The Great Gatsby, opting to take $25,000 for an original screenplay on which he was working.
+In 1971 Robert Towne declined Robert Evans’ offer of $175,000 to adapt The Great Gatsby, opting to take $25,000 for an original screenplay on which he was working.
 The inspiration came from a Los Angeles vice cop who told him that when he was in Chinatown he did “as little as possible.”
-Towne won an Oscar for the script in 1975.
+Towne won an Oscar for Chinatown in 1975 and was nominated for The Last Detail and Shampoo.
 He was an uncredited script doctor on Bonnie and Clyde and The Godfather.